GoogleCloudPlatform/click-to-deploy/k8s/harbor/README.md

 ![Architecture diagram](resources/harbor-k8s-app-architecture.png)

 Harbor configuration file `/etc/core/app.conf` is automatically generated in the application through a Kubernetes ConfigMap.
-It's good to know that you can modify ConfigMaps you need and then remove the corresponding Pod to reload the Harbor configuration.
+It's good to know that to modify ConfigMaps you wish you should remove the corresponding Pod to reload the Harbor configuration.

 # Installation